 Most programmes have an Alumni Association for networking in the professional field.
 The Programme Director may involve alumni networks in programme evaluation and improvement.
 Every two years recently graduated alumni are invited to share their professional experience and opinion on the programme in the National Alumni Survey.

 The Examination Board is the legal internal body assigned with safeguarding the quality of examination in the programme, thus safeguarding the quality of the diploma.
 The Examination Board consists of expert examiners who take an independent stand while assessing the quality of examinations and of final thesis in the programme.
-The assessment may result in directions for examiners and Programme Director.
-The board reports annually to the dean.
+The assessment may result in directions for examiners and the Programme Director.
+The board reports annually to the Dean.
 Note that it is the Programme Director who is responsible for all assessment in the programme.
 The PD ensures that all Intended Learning Outcomes in the programme contribute to the realisation of programmes’ Final Qualifications.

 All programmes are subject to external Quality Assurance for maintaining national accreditation by the NVAO.
 The NVAO framework overlooks our internal Quality Assurance cycles every six years.
 The NVAO assesses in particular the profile of the programme, the final qualifications, graduation rates, quality of staff and viability of the programme.
 Additionally some programmes choose to be subject to dedicated international accrediting agencies like EPAS.